ant-design/ant-design-web3/packages/web3/src/wagmi/index.md

 # Ethereum

 Ant Design Web3 officially provides `@ant-design/web3-wagmi` to adapt to Ethereum.
-It is an Ant Design Web3 Ethereum adapter based on [wagmi](https://wagmi.sh/).
+It is an Ant Design Web3 Ethereum adapter based on [wagmi 2.x](https://wagmi.sh/).
 It provides the ability to connect to Ethereum and other EVM compatible chains for the components of `@ant-design/web3`.

 If you are using wagmi 1.x, you can check [@ant-design/web3-wagmi@1.2.0 documentation](https://github.com/ant-design/ant-design-web3/blob/f7c9d51086f82b13a9cf94353b999348e17001de/packages/web3/src/wagmi/index.md).